Skip advert

 Advertisement

-Vehicles weighing over 2,400kg could be subject to a parking surcharge under new plans proposed by Cardiff City Council
+Vehicles weighing over 2,400kg will soon be subject to a parking surcharge under new plans proposed by Cardiff City Council

 Range Rover Sport - front corner, alt

 Should SUVs pay more to park?
-That’s the question set to be voted on by officials as the first UK council sits on the brink of introducing heftier parking charges for the heftiest cars on the road.
+‘Yes’ is the resounding answer from officials as the first UK council votes to introduce heftier parking charges for the heftiest cars on the road.

-The vote, taking place today (Thursday 16 October) at Cardiff City Council, could see the Welsh capital be the first city in the UK to introduce a parking surcharge for vehicles over a specified weight limit.
+The vote, which took place on Thursday 16 October at Cardiff City Council, will soon see the Welsh capital become the first city in the UK to introduce a parking surcharge for vehicles over a specified weight limit.

 Advertisement - Article continues below